syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 ## Highlight the specific lines

-You can programmatically highlight a portion of the text in the RTE.
-Like setting the background color of a portion of the text.

-You can achieve this requirement by applying background style to the particular text using RichTextEditor ExecuteCommand method and the `jsinterop`
+You can programmatically highlight a portion of the text in the editor, like setting the background color of the text by applying background style to the particular text using RichTextEditor ExecuteCommand method and the `jsinterop` method.

 Refer the jsintrob method in `<head>` **wwwroot/jsinterop.js** of file.